pdhlong/sc/README.md

  Create virtualenv with:

 	virtualenv -p python3 .env
-	. .env/bin/activate
+	.\env\Scripts\activate
 	pip install -r requirements.txt

-* To test the algorithm, run test.py.
+ To test the algorithm, run test.py.
 Certain parameters are open to be changed, such as the order of LPC coefficients, the number of Mel filterbanks and the number of centroids in each codebook.
 Everything is included in the repository, including .wav files for testing and training, hence cloning it and running test.py should work.

 * Add record function: The algorithm will start by recording the sound from your microphone (6 seconds long).
 After the testing you will need to delete the s1 file in test folder just type test\s1.wav when it asked u to enter filename.